sstavo/git-github/README.md

 # git-github
-learning how to use git
+learning how to use git.
+if i felow this then its ok.